Cellosaurus logo

 You can also cite CLASTR using its RRID: CLASTR (RRID:SCR_024863)

-Q02: How can I contact the Cellosaurus so as to propose an update to an existing entry or a new entry?
+Q02: How can I contact Cellosaurus so as to propose an update to an existing entry or a new entry?

 You can either click on the "contact" link on the top right of all Cellosaurus web pages or send an email to "cellosaurus@sib.swiss"

-Q03: How frequently is the Cellosaurus upated?
+Q03: How frequently is Cellosaurus upated?

-Currently there is no regular update schedule, but we try to release new versions of the Cellosaurus at least 4 times per year.
+Currently there is no regular update schedule, but we try to release new versions of Cellosaurus at least 4 times per year.

-Q04: Are plant cell lines going to be added to the Cellosaurus?
+Q04: Are all plant cell lines in Cellosaurus?

 This is something undergoing internal discussion and if you think that it would be useful to add them, please let us know!